Sashulik/Detroit-Autonomous-Vehicle-Group/02-OpenMV/README.md

 ## 2. Install the latest OpenMV IDE
 2.1.
 Link: https://openmv.io/pages/download

-## 3. Grab the code from GitHub and open it in the OpenMV IDE:  <br />
+## 3. Grab the code from GitHub and open it in the OpenMV IDE
 3.1.
 Go to https://github.com/Sashulik/Detroit-Autonomous-Vehicle-Group/tree/master/02-OpenMV <br />
 3.2.
 Download the latest .py file <br />
 3.3.
 Open the downloaded file in OpenMV IDE

-## 4. Run the code on the car:
+## 4. Run the code on the car
 4.1.
 Run it on the car (Ask someone for a quick how to if have trouble) <br />
 4.2.
 Modify the PID (look for !!! in the code) <br />
 4.3.
 Run it and see how it goes <br />